(Updated February 1st, 2022)

 Unfortunately, I’m not qualified to offer you medical or specific travel advice.
-The below is simply my rough interpretation of the few remaining COVID measures of particular interest to visitors when in Vienna, but this is not a substitute for official information.
+The below is simply my rough interpretation of the very few remaining COVID measures in Vienna, but this is not a substitute for official information.

 Be sure to get your COVID information from official websites (sample links below).